BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 SkyWatcher ST120 f5 AZ3 - Refractor (2022-2023)

 * Kenneth Porter was secretary of the Lytham St.Anne's Astronomical Society.
 I was a member of the society from 1976 to 1981.
-As a measure of my enthusiasm I travelled alone, by bus, the six miles to Lytham St.Anne's College of Further Education from fourteen years of age.
-Ken was a good mentor and was keen to pass on his astronomy knowledge.
-Ken also ran the Astronomy 'O' Level astronomy course at the college.
-While I was studying for the qualification I borrowed a home made 6" f7 Newtonian from the college (the one Ken had made).
+As a measure of my enthusiasm I travelled alone, by bus, the six miles to Lytham St.Anne's College of Further Education from thirteen years of age.
+Ken, a friendly Welshman, was a good mentor and was keen to pass on his astronomy knowledge.
+He also ran the Astronomy 'O' Level astronomy course at the college.
+While I was studying for the qualification I borrowed a home made 6" f7 Newtonian from the college (one Ken had made).
 This was a lovely instrument.
-I passed my 'O' level in 1978.
+I passed my 'O' level in 1979.
 Then I had to give the telescope back.
 Feeling the loss, I bought myself a very good vintage AE Optics 6" f8 Newtonian.
-I had it for two wonderful years before I sold my large telescopes when I moved to Manchester in 1981 (I seem to have always had a pair of binoculars to use on the night sky!)
+I had it for two wonderful years before I sold my large telescopes when I moved to Manchester in 1981 (I seem to have always had a pair of binoculars to use on the night sky, and I recommend 10x50s as the perfect all-round pair to have - See Binoculars in Astronomy section of this website)

-If you get yourself a telescope in line with this website's recommendations, your first views won't be a disappointment as some of mine were!
+If you get yourself a telescope in line with my recommendations, your first views won't be a disappointment, as some of mine were!